-Covid-19 has made the employee experience aspect of any workplace become a foreground business topic due to the shift to remote work and reimagining physical workspaces.
-Even before the current pandemic, countless weather emergencies and human-made disasters were pushing organizations to the limits in terms of Duty of Care, communications, and accountability.
+COVID-19 has made the employee experience aspect of any workplace become a foreground business topic due to the shift to remote work and reimagining physical workspaces.
+Even before the current pandemic, countless weather emergencies and human-made disasters pushed organizations to the limits in terms of Duty of Care, communications, and accountability.

 Ensuring the safety of today’s workforce requires enhanced situational awareness and the ability to locate all employees—no matter where they are— along with failsafe methods to communicate with them.
 Going forward, organizations must redefine Duty of Care and take steps to ensure safety for people who work remotely as well as those who are traveling.
 It’s important for employers to utilize location-aware technology to find and communicate with their workers at any time, anywhere, and on any device.

 When employees were asked what the single most important action their organization took so far in its response to COVID-19, the leading answer was wellness.
 This has put the spotlight on supporting employee health and safety.
 When employees understand that they are safe and feel comfortable, productivity increases.
 From a Duty of Care standpoint, organizations must pay attention to employee physical and mental health.
 But it’s also good for the health of the business, too.

 Creating easy-to-use, multichannel means of communications can help you protect employees from the stress of a new work landscape, as well as the sudden stress of the next emergency or crisis event.